Vthehusky/Autonomous-AI-Racecar/hardware_build/README.md

 [![Watch the video](https://img.youtube.com/vi/91J_JPVWmwc/0.jpg)](https://youtube.com/shorts/91J_JPVWmwc)

 ### Note: To compensate for the veering, I adjusted and tested the steering trims for the left and right steering which led to driving in almost a straight line.
-The battery dies before I could record a run, so I will update the next video when I do the next test runs. ###
+The battery died before I could record a run with the calibrated steering, so I will update the next video when I do the next set of test runs. ###